glpi-project/angularjs-glpi/README.md

 # ngGLPi

-Bower component for GLPi API Rest
+Bower component for using AngularJS with GLPi API Rest

 ## List of functions